j-blake-s/Codeathon-Fall-2021-Upper/ScheduleShowdown/README.md

 # Schedule Showdown

-TODO:
-* test cases
-* test case generator
-* sample case showing edge case where one class ends at the same time another starts, which is allowed
-* Java solution

 Alice, a Computer Science major, is arguing with Bob, an Electrical Engineering major about who has the harder degree program.
 Their friend Eve overhears the argument and proposes a simple test: whichever one of them can take the most